miloshunter/MLP-OpenCL/README.md

 But for large network where CPU speedup is 5, GPU speedup is 17.

 ### Hypothesis 3:
+Size of a network greatly impacts the speedup of GPU implementation

 Size of the network indeed impacts the GPU implementation speedup.
 It goes from 2.7 on small network to 17 on large network.

 ### Hypothesis 4:
+Implementations in OpenCL and Tensorflow should be comparable

 Need to check Tensorflow time so this stays unanswered for now. :(